pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 A resolver processes each individual DELEG record within a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, using the following steps:

 1. If one or more server-address4 or server-address6 actions are present inside the record, copy all the address values from either key into SLIST.
-Ignore any server-name or include-name keys that are (errorneously) present in the same record.
+Ignore any server-name or include-name keys that are (erroneously) present in the same record.
 Stop processing this record.

 1. If a server-name action is present in the record, resolve it into addresses from the resolver cache or using A and AAAA queries.
 Copy these addresses into SLIST.
-Ignore any include-name keys that are (erronenously) present in the same record.
+Ignore any include-name keys that are (erroneously) present in the same record.
 Stop processing this record.

 1. If a include-name action is present in the record, resolve it into a DELEGI RRset from the resolver cache or by sending queries for the domain name in the value of the include-name pair.